Burhan7777/Scribble/Features.md

 44) Keep track of total words written for the achievements(Main):
 45) How long notes survive in trash in settings :
 46) Change title of all to richtextstate(Main):
-47) Add checkbox and bulletpoints to notebooks and locked  notes:
+47) Add checkbox and bulletpoints to notebooks and locked  notes: DONE
 48) Add pinned feature to locked notes and notebooks and remove from archive(Main):